beast

 beast (third-person singular simple present beasts, present participle beasting, simple past and past participle beasted)

-1. (British, military) to impose arduous exercises, either as training or as punishment.
+1. (British, military) To impose arduous exercises, either as training or as punishment.

 Adjective